Generic Name: tazarotene (taz-AR-oh-teen)

 - Tazorac cream should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- Women of childbearing potential should use effective birth control methods (eg, condoms, birth control pills, diaphragms) while using Tazorac cream.
+- If you may become pregnant, you must use an effective form of birth control while you use Tazorac cream.
+If you have questions about effective birth control, talk with your doctor.
 You should have a negative pregnancy test 2 weeks before starting Tazorac cream.
 Contact your health care provider at once if you become pregnant while using Tazorac cream.

 - PREGNANCY and BREAST-FEEDING: Do not use Tazorac cream if you are pregnant.
+It may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if Tazorac cream is found in breast milk.
 Do not breast-feed while taking Tazorac cream.

 Possible side effects of Tazorac cream: